kylel5957/sep10-freedom-project/tool/learning-log.md

 * https://www.youtube.com/watch?v=zGJDLINQx2Q

 3/10/24:
 * Tried nesting and did experiments with it
+* Nested 2 different articles but inside they have different classes and was successful

 <!--